Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Tekk-Knight.md

 The most useful openers (as a Special Summon) are [Tekk-Knight Aqua Vision](...) and [Tekk-Knight Citrine Dream](...).
 Aqua Vision can send any *Tekk-Knight* monster that searches another (Citrine Dream, for instance), while the prime target for Citrine Dream is [World Affinity Legacy](...), a Field Spell with the effect to search another *World Affinity* card when sent the Graveyard, instead of when activated.
 [Tekk-Knight Teal Avidity](...) is also useful for recursing more materials for Special Summons.

 The other *Tekk-Knight* monsters are useful for going second, to breakup the opponent’s board, and otherwise only serve as additional unique names for Special Summons or searches.
 [Tekk-Knight Neon Hope](...) is rather situational, but can disrupt cards that depend on columns or being linked, or shift the opponent’s field to be advantageous to facilityze *Tekk-Knight* Summons or *World Affinity* effects.

+Here is a general combo line:

+- Open hand with any monster that can search from the Deck.
+- Normal Summon and Link into Azure Iris, searching [World Affinity Adventure](...) and Aqua Vision.
+- Adventure searches [World Affinity Excursion](...), searching Citrine Dream.
+- With Adventure or Excursion in the same column as Azure Iris in the Extra Monster Zone, Special Summon Citrine Dream, sending [World Affinity Legacy](...) to search another copy of Legacy.
+- Activate Legacy.
+- Link Azure Iris and Citrine Dream into Hi-Tekk-Knight Crystalline Lustre, accelling a Tuner.
+- Special Summon Aqua Vision, sending any monster to search or recover another.
+- Tune into Hi-Tekk-Knight Lucent Edge, accelling any monster from the Deck.
+- Special Summon a material if required.
+- Overlay into Hi-Tekk-Knight Shining Dawn, then detach to accel another monster from the Deck.
+  - Since the previously accelled monster was overlayed as Xyz material, it is not banished.
+  - The detached material likely has another effect to search.
+- Special Summon another material if required.
+- Fuse into Hi-Tekk-Knight Radiant Spectre, by banishing 2 monsters.
+- If [World Affinity Wonder](...) or [World Affinity Wishes](...) are available, Ritual Summon Hi-Tekk-Knight Ultramarine Wonder.
+  - If Tributes are scarce, Teal Avidity can revive another.

 <br>